googleworkspace/solutions/expenses-add-on/README.md

 1. Paste your add-on's deployment ID into the **Developer add-ons** textbox and click **Install**.
 1. In the **Install developer add-on** dialog that appears, click the checkbox to indicate that you trust this developer (yourself), then click **Install**.

+Test it out and create a new expense report:

 1. Open any message in Gmail, either on web or mobile.
 1. A new button that resembles a receipt ![icon](https://cdn.jsdelivr.net/gh/gsuitedevs/solutions@master/expenses-add-on/receipt-icon.png) should appear on the right or bottom of your screen, depending on your platform.